att-circ-contrl/KioskStation/README.md

 * `pump-box` --
 Design documents for the control box for the LMI fluid pump used with the kiosk.
-The intention is that TTL pulses or user-fob button presses can trigger delivery of a fluid reward (water or juice) though the sipper tube.
+The intention is that TTL pulses or user-fob button presses can trigger delivery of a fluid reward (water or juice) through the sipper tube.
 * `reference` --
 Assorted reference documents (other than datasheets or vendor-supplied materials).